How To Find Natural Frequency

 Q: What is the difference between natural frequency and resonant frequency?

 A: While often used interchangeably, the natural frequency is the inherent frequency at which a system tends to vibrate, while the resonant frequency is the frequency at which the system vibrates with the largest amplitude when excited by an external force.
 In ideal, undamped systems, these frequencies are the same.
-However, damping and other real-world factors might introduce a small difference.
+That said, damping and other real-world factors might introduce a small difference.

 Conclusion